This post may contain affiliate links. Please read our disclosure policy.

 What kind of ricotta should you use?
 You can use whole or low-fat ricotta.
 I prefer to use whole fat ricotta because it gives them a creamy richness and it’s more flavorful.
 But low fat works just as well.
 Same goes for the milk.
 You can use what you like.
 Whisk everything together until well blended.

-Now it’s time to mix the wet and dry ingredients together until you don’t see anymore flour streaks.
-Remember, lumps in pancake batter are totally fine, so be careful not to over mix.
+Now it’s time to mix the wet and dry ingredients together until you don’t see any more flour streaks.
+Remember, lumps in pancake batter are totally fine, so be careful not to over mix or you’ll end up with dense lemon ricotta pancakes.

-Now, heat a griddle or large nonstick skillet over medium-low heat, spray cooking oil or melt some butter and cook the pancakes.
-Use 1/3 cup or 1/2 for each pancake, and you’ll make anywhere from 6 to 10 pancakes.
-They will be golden brown, soft and fluffy with an aromatic lemony flavor.
+Now, heat a griddle or large nonstick skillet over medium-low heat, spray cooking oil, or melt some butter and pour your lemon ricotta pancake batter on the pan and cook the pancakes.
+Use ⅓ cup or ½ for each pancake, and you’ll make anywhere from 6 to 10 pancakes.
+They will be golden brown, soft, and fluffy with an aromatic lemony flavor.

 - Beat the egg whites separately.
 For extra light and fluffy pancakes, you can beat the egg whites separately and then fold them into the wet batter.
-This does take more time, and it’s the way the original recipe was written by Food & Wine.
 But, it’s what makes them unique for a special occasion if you have the time.

 - Don’t over-mix the batter.
-Lumps are good in pancake batter.
+Lumps are good in pancake batter and the same goes for these lemon ricotta pancakes.
 To avoid over-mixing, mix the wet ingredients separate from the dry ingredients and then combine everything together.
 If you overmix the batter, you basically overwork the gluten which creates more tough and dense pancakes.

 - Use a measuring cup for evenly round pancakes.
 This helps to make sure the pancakes are all even so they stack nicely and evenly.
 It also helps you control the pouring situation for the pancakes.